 Eliza Solender is the President of Solender/Hall, Inc., a commercial real estate and consulting company, that specializes in assisting nonprofit organizations buy, sell, lease, manage and finance commercial real estate in the D/FW area.
 Her years in the oil industry, management consulting and commercial real estate enable her to quickly understand organizational issues.
 Her areas of expertise are:

 - Commercial Real Estate

-She serves on the Board of Directors of Origin Bancorp where she is a member of the Directors’ Loan Committee and Nominating and Governance Committee.
-Eliza chairs the Advisory Board for Lost Oak Winery.
+She serves on the Board of Directors of Origin Bancorp (Nasdaq), chairs the Compensation Committee and serves on the Nominating/Governance Committee.
+She chairs the Advisory Board for Lost Oak Winery.
 She is a former board member of ACCESS Pharmaceuticals, Inc., a Dallas based biotechnology company and Dallas National Bank Holding Company.
 She has served on Advisory Boards for Zweave, Inc. in New York, ClubCorp in Dallas, and Barrie Pace, a division of James K. Wilson.

 Eliza a past chair of the National Association of Corporate Directors (NACD) North Texas Chapter.
 She is a member of the Dallas Foundation Advisory Council, The Dallas Assembly, The Real Estate Council, and the North Texas Commercial Association of Realtors.

 Her background includes having served in several human resource management positions including Manager of Human Resources for the exploration division of Sun (Oil) Company.
 In addition, she was a senior lecturer for 15 years in the School of Management at the University of Texas at Dallas teaching courses in organizational communication.